DartCat25/CEM-S/README.md

 May be used on any mobs, block enities (like chests, beds, bells, etc.), armors, trims, arrows, tridents, etc.

 # Implementation (how to use)
+Firstly, set shaders:
+1) Create minecraft/shaders and put `include` into it from this repository.
+2) Create minecraft/shaders/core and put changable shaders into it. (shaders list is [here](https://github.com/McTsts/Minecraft-Shaders-Wiki/blob/main/Core%20Shader%20List.md), take it from vanilla jar or any other place)

 To make base, add `includes`, base `cem_` variables and constructions:

 ### Vertex